The Best of the Netherlands Travel Guide 2025: Canals, Windmills, Cheese & More

 A Country Born of Water and Wind

-The Netherlands—often referred to as Holland, though that name strictly applies to just two provinces—has always existed in intimate dialogue with water.
+The Netherlands, or just “Holland” as I often still call it (even though I know that only refers to two provinces!), has always existed in intimate dialogue with water.
 Roughly one third of the land lies below sea level, and for centuries water has been managed not just with dikes and sea walls but via canals and windmills.
-These features aren’t just iconic—they are essential.
+These features aren’t just iconic; they are the essential elements of my second home.

-In Amsterdam, historic canal houses reflect on calm waterways.
-In smaller towns, here and there, windmills still spin, their sails marking the hours.
-It is a landscape where nature and human ingenuity have long been inseparable, shaping both the scenery and the rhythm of daily life.
+In Amsterdam, the historic canal houses reflect on calm waterways I love to stroll along.
+In smaller towns, here and there, the windmills still spin, their sails marking the hours.
+It is a landscape where nature and human ingenuity have long been inseparable, shaping both the scenery and the rhythm of the daily life I’ve grown accustomed to.

 Windmills: Guardians of the Land

 If Holland has one enduring symbol, it is the windmill.
-They are more than silhouettes against the horizon—they are the reason much of this country exists.
+To me, they are more than silhouettes against the horizon; they are the reason much of this country exists.
 For centuries, windmills pumped water out of low-lying land, keeping the soil dry for farming and settlement.

 Another favorite is Zaanse Schans, just outside Amsterdam.
 Here, windmills still grind grain, press oil, and saw timber.
-I once stepped into a mill where wooden gears, centuries old, still turned with precision.
-The scent of freshly cut wood filled the air, and for a moment, time dissolved—I could almost hear the voices of millers from centuries past.
+I once stepped into a mill there where wooden gears, centuries old, still turned with precision.
+The scent of freshly cut wood filled the air, and for a moment, time dissolved; I could almost hear the voices of millers from centuries past.

-Windmills are reminders that Holland was built not by conquering nature, but by partnering with it.
+Windmills are reminders that Holland was built not by conquering nature, but by partnering with it—a beautiful, pragmatic approach I admire.

 Straightforward, Yet Warm: The Dutch Spirit

 In villages across the Netherlands, moments of quiet generosity often unfold.
-Ask for directions, and rather than a hurried reply, a local might simply gesture with a smile, hop on a bicycle, and lead the way along winding paths.
-Conversation may be limited, yet the kindness is unmistakable—connection found not in words, but in the shared rhythm of two wheels.
+I know if you ask for directions, rather than a hurried reply, a local might simply gesture with a smile, hop on a bicycle, and lead the way along winding paths.
+Conversation may be limited, yet the kindness is unmistakable; connection found not in words, but in the shared rhythm of two wheels.

-That’s the Dutch spirit: practical, unpolished, but always human.
+That’s the Dutch spirit I’ve come to know and love: practical, unpolished, but always human.

 The World of Dutch Cheese

 If windmills are Holland’s most iconic image, then cheese is its most beloved flavor.
-Cheese-making here dates back over 800 years, when farmers discovered that turning surplus milk into wheels of cheese preserved it for trade.
-By the 17th century, Dutch cheese was being exported across Europe, carried by merchant ships that sailed from Amsterdam’s harbor.
+Cheese-making here dates back over 800 years.
+I always find it incredible that turning surplus milk into wheels of cheese preserved it for trade.
 Today, the Netherlands remains one of the world’s top cheese producers.

-You don’t need to visit a factory to experience it—cheese is everywhere.
+You don’t need to visit a factory to experience it; I find cheese is everywhere.
 In small towns, local farmers’ markets are filled with stalls offering wedges of Gouda, Edam, or Leyden spiced with cumin.
 Neighbors taste, chat, and buy just enough for the week, often pairing it with fresh bread or mustard.

 Of course, the most famous display is the Gouda Cheese Market.
 Every summer, the square fills with farmers in white uniforms and straw hats carrying wheels on wooden sledges.
 Buyers and sellers seal deals with the traditional clap of hands, as they did centuries ago.
-Standing there, surrounded by stacks of golden wheels, you realize cheese here isn’t just food—it’s heritage, community, and pride.
+Standing there, surrounded by stacks of golden wheels, I realize cheese here isn’t just food; it’s heritage, community, and pride.

 Museums for Every Mood